Volunteer Your Time to Change Children’s Lives.

 - Recommends services: Ensures that the children and their family are receiving appropriate services, advocating for those not immediately available.
 Brings concerns about the child’s physical and mental health, education, etc. to the appropriate professionals.

 - Monitors case plans and court orders: Checks to see that plans are being followed and mandated review hearings are being held.

 - Keeps the court informed: Updates the Denver court on developments with agencies and family members.
 Ensures that appropriate motions are filed on behalf of the child so the court knows about any changes in the child’s situation.

 But remember—you are not alone!
-You will be supported every step of the way by an experienced case supervisor.
+You will be supported every step of the way by an experienced Advocate Supervisor.
 You will also have opportunities to continue education locally with Denver CASA and Colorado CASA, and have access to online resources provided by National CASA.